 Nanobot Adapter

-The `NanobotAdapter` enforces contracts on tool calls made through
+The `NanobotAdapter` enforces rulesets on tool calls made through

 Right page if: you are adding Edictum to a nanobot agent and need GovernedToolRegistry as a drop-in replacement for ToolRegistry.
 Wrong page if: you are using a different multi-agent framework -- see https://docs.edictum.ai/docs/adapters/overview.
 Gotcha: use principal_from_message() to map InboundMessage to a Principal for multi-channel agents (Telegram, Discord, Slack).
-Use for_subagent() to propagate governance to child agents -- it shares contracts but tracks session limits independently.
+Use for_subagent() to propagate rulesets to child agents -- it shares rulesets but tracks session limits independently.

-The NanobotAdapter enforces contracts on tool calls made through
+The NanobotAdapter enforces rulesets on tool calls made through

 nanobot agents.
 It provides a